 I had an issue though – S.O. doesn’t like marshmallow.
 Come to think of that, I don’t think he’s much of a cupcake person either.
 He’s never indicated that he isn’t, but if I think about it, I don’t think I’ve ever seen him eat one (update: since originally writing that a few days ago, he ate these!).

 So, when I made those cupcakes, I presented myself with a problem: I love them and they were pretty and delicious, but Valentine’s Day wasn’t about me.
 I guess.
 I needed (and wanted) to make something for S.O.
 For him, the answer is always cheesecake.
 It doesn’t really matter what the question is, the answer is cheesecake.
 It’s the way to his heart.
+This Key Lime Cheesecake with Pretzel Crust was a total winner.

 His absolute favorite cheesecake is my Double Layer Pumpkin Cheesecake.
 In his mind, that is the apex of desserts.
 It can’t be topped.
 I make that cheesecake year-round.
 It really doesn’t matter what season it is and whether pumpkin is fitting, we make it anytime because we LOVE it.
 Still, I was determined to make something more seasonally appropriate than pumpkin, and I also had a ton of key limes leftover from when S.O. brought home a big bag of like 30.